sadit/SimilaritySearch.jl/README.md

 # SimilaritySearch.jl

 SimilaritySearch.jl is a library for nearest neighbor search.
-In particular, it contains the implementation for `SearchGraph`:
+In particular, it contains the implementation for `SearchGraph`, a fast and flexible search index.

-_Tellez, E. S., Ruiz, G., Chavez, E., & Graff, M.A scalable solution to the nearest neighbor search problem through local-search methods on neighbor graphs.
-Pattern Analysis and Applications, 1-15._
+The following manuscript describes and benchmarks version `0.6`:

 ```
 @article{tellezscalable,